1. The Basic Idea

 It is just easier to keep the TTT diagrams a bit "open", hoping that the user knows how to deal with it.

 |We will see a bit better how this works in the next examples.
 Shown are actual and somewhat more involved diagrams for 0.44 % carbon steel:|

 new features and additional information appear in both diagrams.

 First, we now have ferrite region in front and above the pearlite nose.
 Well - why not?
 We have hypo-eutectoid steel here, so between the temperatures A3 and A1 you need to form some primary ferrite before whatever is left transforms to secondary ferrite and pearlite (look it up yourself!)

 Second the (approximate) Vickers Hardness is given that you end up with following various pathways.
 You can do that because you will obtain a defined structure with a defined hardness if you follow a given cooling pathway.
 Of course, you know that for isothermal annealing you will eventually go down to room temperature, essentially "freezing in" the high-temperature structure since nothing much changes anymore.

 Third, Bainite is drawn in - even so it is not a proper phase.
 There is no transformation from pearlite into bainite and means that you can't give a transformation percentage boundary.
 That's why I made it fuzzy in some parts.
 In old times, making a drawing was far more difficult than it is today.
 You actually had to draw it with ink on a piece of paper, so people tended to draw a clean line, hoping that everybody would know that this is overdoing it a bit.

-diagram where one line gives the same transformation percentage for all cooling
+a CCT diagram where one line gives the same transformation percentage for all cooling lines